decretist/Dissertation/Chapter4/pca.md

 (Gratian2) is 1.3815 occurrences per 1,000 words with a sample standard deviation of 0.5011.
-The frequency of occurrence of *an* in the Gratian0 sample is therefore 75.2996 standard deviations away the mean frequency of occurrence of the same word in the Gratian1, dePen, and Gratian2 samples.
+The frequency of occurrence of *an* in the Gratian0 sample is therefore 75.2996 standard deviations away from the mean frequency of occurrence of the same word in the Gratian1, dePen, and Gratian2 samples.
 The frequency of occurrence of the word *si* in the Gratian0 sample, on the other hand, is 14.4244 occurrences per 1,000 words.
 Given that the mean frequency